MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 The Visual Studio Code authentication is handled by an integration with the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account).
 To use, install the Azure Account extension, then use **View > Command Palette** to execute the **Azure: Sign In** command:

 This will open a browser that allows you to sign in to Azure.
-Once you have completed the login process, you can close the browser as directed.
+Once you've completed the login process, you can close the browser as directed.
 Running your application (either in the debugger or anywhere on the development machine) will use the credential from your sign-in.

 ### Authenticating a user account with Visual Studio Code